-Orientation Programs supports new first-year and transfer undergraduate students and their families and supporters in transitioning to college life at Seattle University.
-Orientation is experienced in a hybrid format, with program offerings depending on which term students will start their Redhawk journey.
-Students who start their time in the Fall Quarter have a hybrid Summer Orientation and in-person Fall Welcome program.
-Students who start their time in the Winter Quarter or Spring Quarter engage in online programming prior to arrival, a one-day Orientation prior to the start of their term, and optional in-person events during their first week of classes.
-We also support transition initiatives throughout the academic year that support student belonging and retention.
+Orientation Programs supports new first-year and transfer undergraduate students and their families and supporters in transitioning to college life at Seattle U. Orientation for new students at Seattle U is in a hybrid format, with program offerings depending on which term students will start their Redhawk journey.
+Students who start their time at Seattle U for Fall Quarter have a hybrid Summer Orientation and in-person Fall Welcome program.
+Students who start their time at Seattle U for Winter Quarter or Spring Quarter engage in online programming prior to arrival, a one-day Orientation prior to the start of their term, and in-person programming during their first week of classes.
+We also plan and implement various transition initiatives throughout the academic year that support student belonging and retention.